rerun-io/rerun/CONTRIBUTING.md

   - etc.
 - Checking that input file paths are valid and the files they point to exist

 Be extra descriptive in error messages, it may be the only piece of information someone debugging a CI failure has available to figure out what went wrong.
 Print frequently to hint at what is going on and display progress to the user.

 Environment variables should only be used for authentication with external services and configuring output (e.g. disabling color).
 Many SDKs support some form of persistent/default authentication, and scripts should take advantage of this where possible.
 For example, GCP has [Application Default Credentials](https://cloud.google.com/docs/authentication/client-libraries).

-Always output any intermediate artifacts to GCS.
-This can be a serious lifesaver when something breaks, as it allows anyone to download the output of a script and continue from where it failed, instead of being forced to start over from scratch.

 If the script performs destructive or otherwise irreversible actions, then it should support a `--dry-run` option if possible.